larsenwald/Sticky-Notes-Extension/README.md

 ### Add and Manage Notes:

-- Click the extension icon to create a note in the center of the screen.
+- Click the extension icon to create a new note in the center of the screen.
 - Use the `➕` button on a note to add another nearby.
 - Drag the header to move notes or resize them using the bottom-right corner.
 - Delete individual notes with the 🗑️ button or clear all notes with the button in the extension pop-up menu.